► It's the new 2019 VW ID R racer

-It follows on from the ID R taking the record for EVs at the famous Pikes Peak hillclimb in 2018, VW is now looking to squeeze as much PR and marketing goodness out of its ID R race car and take the electric record at the Nordschleife, too.
-VW has targeted summer 2019 to for its record attempt, and it’s going to have to modify the ID R to suit the very specific conditions the Green Hell brings.
+It follows on from the ID R taking the record for EVs at the famous Pikes Peak hillclimb in 2018, VW is now squeezing as much PR and marketing goodness out of its ID R race to smash records.
+VW had to modify the ID R to suit the very specific conditions the Green Hell brings.

-And the other hurdle?
-The existing records was set by the NIO EP9 in 2017 and stands at 6min 45.9sec.
+The other hurdle was taking on the blistering time set by the NIO EP9 in 2017, at 6min 45.9sec.
 The NIO was driven by Britain’s Peter Dumbreck, who is something of a ‘Ring specialist.
-After his success at the Pikes Peak, VW is sticking with Romain Dumas once again.
-He’s also won the N24 four times, which could come in handy.
+After his success at the Pikes Peak, VW is stuck with Romain Dumas to claim the 'Ring record.
+He’s also won the N24 four times, which clearly came in handy.